mayurkatariya/RedisLabs/README.md

 # 🚀 RedisLabs

 Welcome to **RedisLabs**!
-This repository documents key learnings and objectives for working with Redis, including setup, data modeling, and application development.
+This repository documents key learnings and objectives for working with Redis, including setup, replication setup, data modeling, and application development.

 ---